numpy/numpy/doc/source/user/how-to-how-to.rst

   where they left off.

 ******************************************************************************
-Why write how-tos when there's stack overflow, reddit, gitter...?
+Why write how-tos when there's Stack Overflow, Reddit, Gitter...?
 ******************************************************************************

 - We have authoritative answers.